 One of the goals of AirCorps Library is to bring useful, accurate, and interesting World War II information to the public.
 Because of this drive, Library has added a new facet to our available resources.
 A new tab titled “Historic Books” had been added to the home screen.
 This tab will hold books and ephemera of a non-technical nature, like the book “Pacific Sweep” generously donated by the daughter of legendary P-47 Ace General William D. Dunham.
 Pacific Sweep is our first addition to the Historical Books tab, but we have several more books of interest that we will be uploading in the near future.
 We are lucky to have the equipment on-site to scan and upload books so that we can quickly return these valuable items to their owners.
 In the future, we hope to receive more contributions such as this to add to our ever-growing list of resources.

 While the information in the Historic Books tab will likely not help to restore any aircraft, the handwritten notes, and pictures of life on the front help to bring us a little closer to the heroes who fought for everything we have today.
 Below are several images taken from Pacific Sweep.

 Here at Library, we believe that by providing our users with technical and ephemeral information, we can create a community of interest and collaboration that will build itself into one of the leading World War II sites available.
 If you have information that you believe would benefit Library feel free to contact us by clicking here.
 We look forward to bringing our users new information, and continuing to grow.
-If you are not a Library subscriber, our new “One Plan, One Price” platform gives members access to everything we have available for just $5 per month!
-Click here to be routed to our signup page, and see examples of what our database has to offer.
+If you are not a Library subscriber, Click here to be routed to our signup page, and see examples of what our database has to offer.